rogue-elephant/json-csv-tool/README.md

 - Write the code to get the test passing, running `npm run test`.
 - Push your branch up and submit a pull request.

+Note: I have configured a launch.json for vscode that should allow for playing around with anything in index.ts and hitting f5 to debug.

 ## Publishing
 - npm version patch
 - npm publish